 Sir Moses Montefiore Cemetery

-Sir Moses Montefiore Cemetery was founded in the 1880s by orthodox Jewish immigrants from Russia, whose arrival in the United States at the time marked the third major phase in Jewish community building.
-These eastern Europeans tended not to assimilate into the German/Reform-oriented congregations established earlier such as Richmond’s Beth Ahabah.
-So when the new congregation settled into its own quarters in the east end of town, it purchased a cemetery plot on what became Jennie Scher Road (which the city would name after a philanthropic member) on the east side of Gillie Creek.
+Sir Moses Montefiore Cemetery was founded in 1886 by orthodox Jewish immigrants from Russia, a group whose arrival marked the third major phase in Jewish community building in the United States.
+These eastern Europeans tended not to assimilate into the congregations established earlier such as Richmond’s German-oriented Beth Ahabah or the older, Sephardic-oriented Beth Shalome, both of which identified with the city’s Hebrew Cemetery.
+So when the new Sir Moses Montefiore congregation settled into its own quarters in the east end of town, it purchased a plot of land for its cemetery on what became Jennie Scher Road (named after a philanthropic member) on the east side of Gillie Creek.

 Two other cemeteries reflecting similar immigration patterns adjoin this cemetery.
-Workmen’s Circle Cemetery (also known as “Workman’s Circle”) was established in 1924.
-It holds several hundred burials.
+Workmen’s Circle Cemetery (also known as “Workman’s Circle”) was established on the northern property line in 1924.
+It holds several hundred burials and remains active.

-Beth Torah cemetery was founded in 1950s by an orthodox congregation in the city which has since closed.
+Beth Torah cemetery was founded on the southern property line in 1951 by an orthodox congregation in the city which has since closed.
 Today, Beth Torah cemetery is associated with Richmond’s Kol Emes Congregation.

 For more information, see